 “But . . . but . . . but,” Fort Worth newspapers sputtered collectively upon hearing of the marriage, “isn’t Hizzoner already married?”

 Well, yes and no.

 See, after his marriage to Addie became news, the mayor claimed that he had gotten a divorce from Mrs. Pendleton no. 1 in August 1889 in Illinois.

 The divorce came as news to Fort Worth newspapers.
 In fact, the divorce came as news to Mrs. Pendleton no 1.
 Hizzoner had not told even her about the divorce.

 And now, to thicken the plot, let us stir in some further chicanery.
-The divorce was news even to state officials in Illinois.
+The divorce was news even to state officials in Illinois, where Pendleton said he had gotten the divorce.
 Fort Worth attorney Robert McCart went to Chicago and learned that the state of Illinois had no record of Pendleton’s divorce.
 It was a fraud.
 So, for almost a year Pendleton had been living life on a party line: a wife and a girlfriend.
 Clip is from the July 17 Austin Statesman.

 Meanwhile, Dallas was in a frenzy over the scandal upriver.
 Or, rather, the Morning News on July 12 said it was Fort Worth that was “frenzied.”